yuehanx05/Projects-/README.md

 The cross_Validation takes in the whole dataset and impurity function.
 This function would return the minimum error alpha which would be used in the prune function to compare with the alpha star to decide whether we need to prune a tree or not.

 ### def query_node(self, dataset)
-This query_node function takes the dataset and it aims for benchmark.
+This query_node function takes the dataset and it aims for the benchmark.
 Traverse through the tree and get the prediction.
 Each row of test_dataset will be compared with the split_variable's split point in order to decide which path, left or right, should go in order to get the predicted outcomes

 > The following functions are in the Class tree_to_forest and it is a super function of Node Class.
 ### __init__(self, whole_dataset, k, impurity_function):